Views on military action against Iran: 2008

 On August 7, the Associated Press reported that Israel had purchased 90 additional F-16l fighters and two additional Dolphin class ballistic missile submarines.

 On September 26, The Guardian newspaper reported that President Bush had vetoed a plan developed by the Israelis to bomb Iran's nuclear sites.
 The precise motivation for the veto was not explored.

 2011

 In November 2011, Israeli prime minister, Benjamin Netanyahu reportedly tried to persuade his cabinet ministers to authorize an attack on Iran.
 Israeli air force also conducted drills at Sardinia, and it successfully tested a long-range missile capable of striking Iran.

-Public opinion
+2023

+In 2023, satellite imagery revealed Iran was constructing a deeply buried nuclear facility near Natanz, likely beyond the reach of existing U.S. bunker-busting weapons.
+The site’s extreme depth, combined with Iran’s uranium enrichment near weapons-grade levels, significantly raised concerns.
+Director of nonproliferation policy at the Arms Control Association Kelsey Davenport warned that the facility could mark a critical escalation point, potentially triggering military responses from the U.S. or Israel.
+With diplomacy stalled and Iran already near bomb-capability, further advances were seen as highly destabilizing and could rapidly lead to open conflict.